Chihiro Kaneko

-Chihiro Kaneko (金子 千尋, Kaneko Chihiro) is a Japanese professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of the Nippon Professional Baseball(NPB).
-He previously played for the Orix Buffaloes.
+Chihiro Kaneko (金子 千尋, Kaneko Chihiro) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Orix Buffaloes and Hokkaido Nippon-Ham Fighters.

 Career

 Kaneko pitched for the Orix Buffaloes.
 He won the Pacific League Most Valuable Player Award and the Eiji Sawamura Award in 2014.
 He became a free agent after the 2018 season, and signed with the Hokkaido Nippon-Ham Fighters.

 On October 19, 2019, Kaneko signed a 1-year extension to remain with the Fighters.